raphaelkoszalka-zz/hotel/README.md

 To run, go to Gradle Tab and bootRun the application.

 ## To Do List (if I had more time)
-- Security with Spring Security or Apache Shiro
+- Security with Spring Security or Apache Shiro;
+- Same person check in without creating a new person row at the DB.

 ## Project dependencies